katja-brunner/metalsmith-markdown-it/README.md

 Pass `options` to the metalsmith-markdown-it plugin as you would pass them to [markdown-it](https://github.com/markdown-it/markdown-it/).

 Add another key `plugins` to the `options`.
-Require the [markdown-it-plugins](https://www.npmjs.com/browse/keyword/markdown-it-plugin) you want to use and push them to the `plugins` `Array`.
-If you have `options` for a plugin, add this plugin followed by its `options` to another `Array` as you would pass them to the original markdown-it plugin.
+Require the [markdown-it plugins](https://www.npmjs.com/browse/keyword/markdown-it-plugin) you want to use and push them to the `plugins` `Array`.
+If you have `options` for a plugin, add this plugin followed by its `options` to another `Array` as you would pass them to the original [markdown-it plugin](https://www.npmjs.com/browse/keyword/markdown-it-plugin).

 Then pass the metalsmith-markdown-it plugin to [Metalsmith](https://github.com/segmentio/metalsmith) with the `use` method: